 A native of Fairmont, W.Va., Boyles graduated summa cum laude with undergraduate and master’s degrees in journalism from WVU.
-She was selected by WVU officials as a Rhodes Scholar candidate and as a member of the WVU Order of Augusta, the highest University-wide academic distinction bestowed annually to eight graduating seniors.
-She is also a former newspaper reporter for The Dominion Post (Morgantown, W.Va.), Charleston (W.Va.)
+She is a member of the WVU Order of Augusta, the highest University-wide academic distinction bestowed annually to eight graduating seniors.
+She is also a former newspaper reporter/intern for The Dominion Post (Morgantown, W.Va.), Charleston (W.Va.)
 Gazette and Charleston (W.Va.)
 Daily Mail, and contributor to “Cancer Stories: Lessons in Life, Loss and Love,” published by the WVU Press.

 Beyond academic and professional work, Jan is a diehard fan of the Pittsburgh Pirates and “Doctor Who.”

 Follow her @JanLaurenB on Twitter.